Root-vb/android-guidelines/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+---
+#### SquareBoat builds awesome mobile and web applications for startups.
+We are based out of Gurgaon, India.
+---